scientific-python/lazy-loader/README.md

 #### Optional requirements

-One use for lazy loading is for loading optional dependencies, with errors only arising when optional functionality is accessed.
+One use for lazy loading is for loading optional dependencies, with `ImportErrors` only arising when optional functionality is accessed.
 If optional functionality depends on a specific version, a version requirement can be set: